Prepping a civic tech platform for massive scale

 - Maintenance and iteration

-Founded in 2018, Outvote is a mobile app that empowers grassroots campaigning through technology and community organizing.
+Founded in 2018, Impactive is a mobile app that empowers grassroots campaigning through technology and community organizing.
 Whether it’s amplifying the national discussion on important issues, mobilizing for policy fights, or getting their favorite candidates elected, users are empowered to move the needle of social progress, both on- and off-line.
-With remote locations throughout the United States, Outvote works with a wide range of organizations, such as nonprofits and labor unions, and helps facilitate electoral and non-electoral organizing.
+With remote locations throughout the United States, Impactive works with a wide range of organizations, such as nonprofits and labor unions, and helps facilitate electoral and non-electoral organizing.

-Outvote’s founder, Naseem Makiya, a Harvard-educated software engineer, is passionate about leveraging technology to encourage political activism and advocacy.
+Impactive’s founder, Naseem Makiya, a Harvard-educated software engineer, is passionate about leveraging technology to encourage political activism and advocacy.
 His app helps users reach out to people they know and trust through digital messaging.
-Over the past two years, Outvote has experienced great success through its modern and highly effective approach to attracting organizations such as Planned Parenthood, The Democratic Congressional Campaign, and several presidential primary candidates.
+Over the past two years, Impactive has experienced great success through its modern and highly effective approach to attracting organizations such as Planned Parenthood, The Democratic Congressional Campaign, and several presidential primary candidates.

 With the 2020 election looming, Naseem and his team shifted their focus from driving sales to seamless execution and scalability.
 “A presidential election can drastically spike traffic by 10x or more, and it was essential to scale up quickly,” said Naseem.
 “With hundreds of thousands of people and millions of messages going through our system, we needed to shine the spotlight on app performance to determine if we had any gaps.”